 - Dan and Rorschach get more scenes that can be interpreted as this in the film.

-- Veidt around just about everyone but Rorschach.
+- Veidt around everyone but Rorschach.

 - It's the Same, Now It Sucks: While some liked how it stuck to the comic, it's often criticized for that very thing.